saif8091/cls_multispec_uas/README.md

 ## **Project Structure**

-The directory structure of new project looks like this:
+The directory structure of the project:

 ```
 ├───data                            <- All raw and preprocessed data will be stored here